 Students get job interview advice from global finance giant KPMG

-Students had the chance to get some top advice on job interviews when they took part in workshops run by financial giant KPMG.
+Students had the chance to get some top advice on job interviews and recruitment when they took part in workshops run by financial giant KPMG.

-Staff from the global company, which specialises in audit, tax and advisory services, gave an overview of the business before giving presentations and running activities to improve students’ job prospects.
+Staff from KPMG, which specialises in audit, tax and advisory services, gave an overview of the business before giving presentations and running activities to improve students’ job prospects.

 This included an introduction to networking, pitching yourself in a job interview, a Q&A with new recruits to the company, the recruitment process and personal presentation skills.